reimagined/resolve/docs/api/monitoring/monitoring-adapter.md

 ## Custom Monitoring Adapter Example

-The code below demonstrates how to implement a monitoring that uses [Prometheus](https://prometheus.io/) to publish metrics.
+The code below demonstrates how to implement a monitoring adapter that uses [Prometheus](https://prometheus.io/) to publish metrics.

 The adapter implementation redefines the base adapter's `publish` function and reuses the default implementation for other API functions.